wp-plugins/zenfoliopress/readme.txt

 == Changelog ==

+= 0.0.3 =
+As expected, deployment from the WordPress plugin directory had some minor impacts.
+Upated the path to the CSS file, but will look for a more dynamic way to get the path in the future.

 = 0.0.2 =
 Update to fix creating settings for new installs.
 You'll need this to configure ZenfolioPress.